 - Latency Testing: Sensitive measurement tools that rely on small packets and measure packet arrival times (e.g. OWAMP, RTT Ping) can become perturbed by local host factors that consume CPU, memory, or network interface resources.
 Heavy weight testing of a metric such as "throughput" can impact the numbers seen from the latency tools.

 - Bandwidth Testing: Testing of a network achievable metric, such as throughput, involves the rapid creation, sending, and processing of data packets and consumes CPU, memory, and interface resources.
 When run in conjunction with an non-isolated stream of data affiliated with a lightweight test (e.g. latency measurements, packet loss, etc.), result corruption could occur

-Historical deployments of perfSONAR therefore revolve around 2 dedicated machines one for owamp, and one for bwctl, positioned in a key network location, to manage the different use cases in an isolated manner.
+Historical deployments of perfSONAR therefore revolve around 2 dedicated machines one for latency testing, and one for throughput testing.

 Given the potential for result corruption seen when running tests simultaneously using shared hardware (e.g. single processor, single NIC), running tools on the same host was problematic for early releases of the perfSONAR Toolkit.
 It was possible to set up a single server for this use case, but not possible ensure test isolation.
 As an example, consider a dual use machine on a regional network.
 Users from campuses that are downstream from the provider could set up regular testing to this resource, either to measure bandwidth or delay.
 It is quite common to see bursts of packet loss in an OWAMP measurement stream if the host is regularly running 10Gbps bandwidth tests concurrently, as seen in the figure below.